cwrenhold/pluralsight-efcore-getting-started/README.md

 This is based on the Pluralsight course, [Entity Framework Core: Getting Started](https://app.pluralsight.com/library/courses/entity-framework-core-get-started), but modified slightly to work more nicely with .NET 6 and in IDE/editors other than Visual Studio, in particular VS Code.

-Rather than attaching a database to the project directly, which would be relatively normal in Visual Studio, this connects to a local MS SQL server which is handled by Docker via Docker Compose.
+Rather than attaching a database to the project directly, which would be relatively normal in Visual Studio, this connects to a local MS SQL/Postgres server which is handled by Docker via Docker Compose (see notes).

 ## Requirements